martenjacobs/ToonRooter/README.md

 sudo python .
 ```

-Reset your Toon and let the magic happen :)
+Then reset your Toon and let the magic happen :)

 ## Dependencies